New Jersey Kitchens in the Spotlight

 They were aiming for a bright and airy look with touches of industrial elements to align with their building style, which they achieved with white cabinets, a glossy backsplash, and pops of stainless steel in the faucet and farmhouse sink.
 The blue wall makes the room appear bigger and lighter, too.

-Wood-like tile floor (we’re seeing this flooring choice more and more!), floating wood shelves, and a corner of butcher block countertop add a natural appeal.
-One of the kitchen’s coolest new features?
-A built-in wine rack just above the sink that takes advantage of what would otherwise be empty space.
+Wood-like tile floor (a growing trend in kitchen upgrades), floating wood shelves, and a corner of butcher block countertop add a natural appeal.
+One of the kitchen’s coolest new features: a built-in wine rack just above the sink that takes advantage of what would otherwise be empty space.

 Before: Anne wanted to wait to move into her Jersey City co-op apartment until she renovated the kitchen.
 After six years of renting, she bought the apartment knowing it would need some work.
 “I saw 35 finished apartments that just were not ‘me,’ so I was very open to the idea of purchasing a place that needed a little work to make it my own,” she said.
 Having grown up with a family very comfortable with renovations, Anne was more than ready to take on a project.
 On her wish list?
 A kitchen layout optimized for cooking, with plenty of natural light and a mix of traditional and modern details.
 She posted her project on Sweeten and after considering her matches chose a Sweeten general contractor.